lunifera/lunifera-xtext-runtimebuilder/README.md

 proper class loader is required.
 For now Xtext implements an JdtTypeProvider for the IDE and a ClasspathTypeProvider for standalone issues.

 Since we are working in an OSGi environment, the ClasspathType provider is not the perfect match.
-So that project prepared a so called BundleSpaceTypeProvider.
-Every class loading issue is delegated to the BundleSpace which will try to load the class by delegating to all registered bundles.
+So that repo provides a so called BundleSpaceTypeProvider.
+Every class loading issue is delegated to the BundleSpace, which will try to load the class by delegating to all registered bundles.

 #### Register bundles at BundleSpace